rkrx/php-streams/README.md

 Charsets and data-types
 -----------------------

 Streams are principally charset agnostic.
 It's a concern of the respective implementation and its documentation how the incoming and outgoing data is treated.

-In the most basic implementation level, streams should always be treated 8-bit and charset independent.
-This is what the standard-implementation of this library will do.
+The (upcoming) standard-implementation of this library will provide plain 8-bit access to the supported resources.

-It is totally valid to built streams, that read data from 8-bit-stream-implementations and convert them inplace.
-This applies to any form of charset conversion (ascii &gt; utf-8; en- or decryption; security scanning; etc).
+It is totally valid to build stream-implementations, that read data from other 8-bit-stream-implementations and convert them inplace.
+This applies to any form of direct conversion (charsets; en- or decoding; en- or decryption; security scanning; manipulation; etc).

 Overview